Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

     **T01 - Acceptance criteria**
     - When I visit the website using my device, all content is visible and visual elements are displayed proportionally,

-        **Issues:**
+       > **Issues:**
-        - Responsive paddings were not displayed on tablets
+       > - Responsive paddings were not displayed on tablets
-        - Hero image covering more than viewport heights on mobile, resulting in the jumbotron text not being fully visible and centered, due to top and bottom menus on devices
+       > - Hero image covering more than viewport heights on mobile, resulting in the jumbotron text not being fully visible and centered, due to top and bottom menus on devices
-        - Responsive font styles in jumbotron text not applied on tablets and mobile
+       > - Responsive font styles in jumbotron text not applied on tablets and mobile
-        - Buttons on ipad text wrapping on 2 lines
+       >  - Buttons on ipad text wrapping on 2 lines
-        - Phone number links automatically activated on iphones and ipad
+       >  - Phone number links automatically activated on iphones and ipad
-        - Hero image appeared quite slow to upload
+       >  - Hero image appeared quite slow to upload
-        - Some balance issues on very big screens
+       >  - Some balance issues on very big screens

-        **Fix**
+       >  **Fix**
-        - Responsive fonts and paddings were adjusted using a different css function.
+       >  - Responsive fonts and paddings were adjusted using a different css function.
-        - Additional media queries for landscape screens were set to adjust the hero image and jumbotron text
+       >  - Additional media queries for landscape screens were set to adjust the hero image and jumbotron text
-        - Add white-space: nowrap on button as suggested by this [stackoverflow post](https://stackoverflow.com/questions/12707317/ipad-breaks-button-text-into-two-separate-lines/12708061)
+       >  - Add white-space: nowrap on button as suggested by this [stackoverflow post](https://stackoverflow.com/questions/12707317/ipad-breaks-button-text-into-two-separate-lines/12708061)
-        - A meta data was added in the header to remove automatic links of phone numbers
+       >  - A meta data was added in the header to remove automatic links of phone numbers as suggested by this [blog post](https://n8finch.com/disable-phone-number-linking-ios-safari)
-        - Maximum height for the hero image was set to -webkit-fill-available so that it doesn’t fill more than the viewport height on mobile.
+       >  - Maximum height for the hero image was set to -webkit-fill-available so that it doesn’t fill more than the viewport height on mobile as suggested in this [stack overflow post](https://stackoverflow.com/questions/37112218/css3-100vh-not-constant-in-mobile-browser)
-        - Hero image's size was compressed to optimise performance.
+       >  - Hero image's size was compressed to optimise performance.
-        - Body was set to a maximum  width of 2000px and media queries for medium screens were adjusted so that there’s a better balance on medium, large and extra large screens.
+       >  - Body was set to a maximum  width of 2000px and media queries for medium screens were adjusted so that there’s a better balance on medium, large and extra large screens.

     **T01 Result after fixes: PASS**